v0.9.4

 The socket itself.

-Set the encoding for the socket as a Readable Stream
+Set the encoding for the socket as a Readable Stream.
+See readable.setEncoding() for more information.

 v0.1.90